Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 * Eye Color
 * Skin Color

-Which are all part of a group called Basic Data.
+Which are all part of a section called Basic Data.

 ![fullscreen image](../../static/img/concepts/entries/character_built_in.JPG)